alexis-de-la-torre/amazon-product-scrapper/readme.md

-Get products info from Amazon and save them to Postgres
+Scrappes product info and offers from an amazon asin.
+Does not require an acount